LukeLu1263/lukelu1263.github.com/index.md

 This page show my info for you.

-If you want to know more about me, please checkout these links on the right side.
+If you want to know more about me, please checkout these links on the left side.